w3c/wai-curricula/types-of-courses.md

 ### Consultancy Agency Course

-Consultancy courses need to determine what time they will be devoting to a particular subject, what audience they will address, how they will teach the contents (online / classroom).
+Consultancy courses need to determine how much time they will be devoting to a particular subject, what audience they will address and how they will teach the contents (online / classroom).
 The following is an estimate for a one week course on web accessibility.

 | Title | Duration (days) |
 | --- | --- |